Coronavirus (COVID-19) Infection Prevention & Control Policy

 - All tools, products and equipment will be disinfected or sterilised in line with the specific manufacturers’ instructions for your safety, in between every client and at the end of the day.

 - You will have access to soap and hot water to wash your hands on arrival and hand sanitiser will be available.
 All clients will be required to wash their hands and apply hand sanitiser before entering the Studio.
 For location appointments, please ensure that you wash your hands immediately before coming for your makeup slot to minimise the risk of touching other surfaces whilst waiting.

-- From 8 August, face coverings are mandatory for customers visiting: nail, beauty and hair salons; barbers; massage parlours; tattoo and piercing parlours.
-Face coverings should not be removed unless essential for a particular treatment – for example, the mask must be kept on during your nail treatment, but can be removed for services on the face, such as makeup.
+- In accordance with best practice recommendations for the Close Contact Industry, face coverings should not be removed unless essential for a particular treatment – for example, the mask must be kept on during your nail treatment, but can be removed for services on the face, such as makeup.